-Our strategy for identifying the share of non-fundamental trading in the numerator of the optimal tax formula in (2.15) is inspired by a growing literature documenting the influence of weather on economic activity.
-The basic notion is that selling a home generates fixed costs.
+Our strategy for identifying the share of non-fundamental trading in the numerator of the optimal tax formula in (2.15) is inspired by a growing literature documenting the influence of weather on economic activity.25 The basic notion is that selling a home generates fixed costs.
 Individuals who wish to sell a home for fundamentals-based reasons have a higher threshold fixed cost beyond which they will not sell, and thus a smaller inaction region in pricing interval length, compared to owners with biased beliefs.
 A persistent, positive shock to fixed costs of selling will then disproportionately force out noise traders.
 In Appendix A, we add housing search costs to our baseline framework to formalize the link between non-fundamental trading volume and weather conditions.

-We use spatial and temporal variation in the severity of typhoon seasons in Taiwan during the period (2006-2011Q2) before the transfer tax surcharge to identify shocks to the fixed cost of selling a home.
-We collect daily data from all 832 meteorological stations managed by the Taiwan Central Weather Bureau.
-Of these stations, 517 record measures which are used to forecast and classify tropical storms: wind speed, precipitation, humidity, low sea pressure, and temperature.
-We match each property transacted in our sample to the nearest weather station to exploit the granularity of severe weather paths.
+We use variation in the severity of typhoon seasons in Taiwan during the period (2006Q2-2011Q2) before the transfer tax surcharge to identify shocks to the fixed cost of selling a home.
+We collect daily data from all meteorological stations managed by the Taiwan Central Weather Bureau.
+These stations record weather conditions which are used to forecast and classify tropical storms, including wind speed, precipitation, humidity, low sea pressure, and temperature.
 We describe the weather station data and provide scientific context for Pacific storm seasons in Appendix E.

-We run time series regressions of the following form:
+We start by estimating time series regressions of the following form: